 5. Highlight how you progressed over time

 Obviously, your company didn’t just magically achieve success overnight – if at all.
 Chances are that you started with limited success and small sales or projects and progressed to larger deals as time went on.
 As that happened, your own responsibilities and roles almost certainly grew as well.

 Your business owner resume should include challenges that you encountered at different stages of your growth.
 Describe the actions that you took to address those challenges, and the results that those actions achieved.
 This will showcase your ability to take on more responsibility and greater challenges in any job role.

-Choose a standard resume format, with traditional fonts and formatting – and stay away from flashy graphics.
-And don’t forget to include a powerful summary statement at the beginning of the document, to capture the hiring manager’s attention right away.
+Choose a standard resume format, with traditional fonts and formatting, and stay away from flashy graphics.
+Don’t forget to include a powerful summary statement at the beginning of the document, to capture the hiring manager’s attention right away.

-The good news is that you can land a great job if you take the time to create a great business owner resume.
+The good news is that you can land a great job if you take the time to create a great resume as an entrepreneur or former business owner.
 By focusing on your skills and achievements, deemphasizing your role as a company owner, and stressing your desire to work with a team once again, you can land more interviews and make the right impression on hiring managers.